 Our clubs run in 20 locations across the UK.
 The clubs are THE place to come and meet other young disabled people, learn new skills, have fun and make new friends.
 Here we've answered some of the most common questions.
 If you can't find the answer to your question, please give our friendly team a call on 0800 151 3350 or email email@example.com.

 Ambassador is the name we use for any young person who is involved in Whizz-Kidz services.
 This could mean they come to one of our Ambassador Clubs, they've taken part in a work experience placementarranged by Whizz-Kidz, they've attended wheelchair skills training or they've been to Camp Whizz-Kidz.

-How do I sign up for Ambassador Clubs?
+How do I sign up for a club?

-If you've got any questions or would like to know more about Ambassador Clubs, please call us (freephone when calling on a landline) on 0800 151 3350 or email firstname.lastname@example.org.
+If you've got any questions or would like to know more about our clubs, please call us (freephone when calling on a landline) on 0800 151 3350 or email firstname.lastname@example.org.

-Our Ambassador Clubs belong to the young people who attend them - you get to decide what you want to do, and we'll make sure you get to take part in lots of different activities and try new things.
-We also provide healthcare support at all of our Ambassador Clubs, so you can be independent and spend time away from home.
+Our clubs belong to the young people who attend them - you get to decide what you want to do, and we'll make sure you get to take part in lots of different activities and try new things.
+We also provide healthcare support at all of our clubs, so you can be independent and spend time away from home.

 How much does it cost to take part?